Billig Kaufen Soma

 1. although the markup is invalid, in this instance the error is relatively minor; I would be very surprised if this single badly encoded character constituted a real access barrier to anybody;

-2. the DDA does not specify any particular level of compliance, Alaska AK, Idaho ID, or indeed any set of guidelines at all; neither the DDA itself nor the related Code of Practice - Rights of Access - Goods, Facilities, buy soma without prescription, Soma pharmacy, Services and Premises mention WCAG or which level to aim for (although yes, WCAG will most certainly be taken into consideration once a case is brought to court, order soma online, Kjøpe billig soma, though it's doubtful that an automated check against WCAG 1.0 will be the deciding factor in deciding on a site's real accessibility);
+2. the DDA does not specify any particular level of compliance, or indeed any set of guidelines at all; neither the DDA itself nor the related Code of Practice - Rights of Access - Goods, Facilities, Services and Premises mention WCAG or which level to aim for (although yes, WCAG will most certainly be taken into consideration once a case is brought to court, though it’s doubtful that an automated check against WCAG 1.0 will be the deciding factor in deciding on a site’s real accessibility);

-3. the text perpetuates the false belief that October 2004 was the "cut-off" date for inaccessible web sites; the final part of the DDA, which indeed came into force in October 2004, buy soma bars, Acquistare a buon mercato soma, only relates to physical adjustments to service providers' premises - section III of the DDA, which relates to accessible web sites (as per the CoP), order soma without prescription, already came into force on 1 October 1999.
+3. the text perpetuates the false belief that October 2004 was the "cut-off" date for inaccessible web sites; the final part of the DDA, which indeed came into force in October 2004, only relates to physical adjustments to service providers’ premises - section III of the DDA, which relates to accessible web sites (as per the CoP), already came into force on 1 October 1999.

 But, overall, it's nice to know that an automated tool can now also give us such valuable legal advice...who needs lawyers anymore?